Current Graduate Students

 Mukadder is a social program student working with Dr. Nicola Curtin.

-Lia is a clinical program student working with Dr. Kathy Palm Reed.
+Lia is a clinical program student working with Dr. Kathleen Palm Reed.

 Kay is a clinical program student working with Dr. Abbie Goldberg.
 Her research interests include the effects of minority stress on health and mental health for LGBTQ people, sexual and gender diversity, and the positive aspects of identifying as member of a minority group.